In this article, we help you find out why your disposable vape is not hitting and what you can do to fix it.

 Make sure not to leave your disposable in direct sunlight or extremely hot environments.
-Also, when vaping, avoid aggressive chain vaping, which could cause your disposable to overheat.
+Also, when vaping, avoid aggressive chain vaping and very deep inhales, which could cause your disposable to overheat.
 To avoid overheating make sure to allow your vape pen to rest in-between hits and puffs.

 If you’re struggling to inhale on your disposable vape, it could be that you are covering the airflow holes typically found right at the bottom of the vape.
 These are one or two little slots at the bottom of the casing that need to be open and not blocked, to allow air to enter the device when inhaling.

 It is important to understand that a disposable battery will die before the vape juice (whether CBD, Delta-8, or nicotine) runs out.
 The devices are designed to work like this to avoid the user from getting what is known in the vaping world as a “burnt hit”.
 This is what happens when the device heats up but there is no vape juice left in the vape, which creates a mouthful of nasty-tasting vapor for the user!

 A burnt hit on a disposable means that the liquid finished before the battery—if no juice is left in the vape pen, you may get a nasty hit and maybe notice a slight burning smell.
 That doesn’t happen often with one-use disposables, but if your disposable is rechargeable, make sure you stop using it when the vapor starts to diminish and feels dry.
 And while we are at it, no, you can’t fix a burnt disposable vape pen.